Tropicao/zigbridge/doc/interfaces.md

 # Zigbridge interfaces

 The zigbridge gateway offer various interfaces to communicate with Zigbee devices.
-There are currently 3 different interfaces :
+There are currently 2 different interfaces :
 * an event-based Unix socket interface
 * an event-based TCP socket interfaces
-* a HTTP REST interface

 ## Devices
 In order to test integration, the following devices are needed :